 At times, the Retirement System maintains cash balances in excess of the amount insured by the Federal Deposit Insurance Corporation.
 The Retirement System has not experienced any losses in such accounts and cannot avoid at least temporary exposure to such risk when it holds cash deposits in anticipation of monthly annuity payroll obligations.
 The Retirement System believes it is not exposed to any significant risk with respect to these accounts.
 At any given time up to December 31, 2008, only the \$100,000 limit specified by the Federal Deposit Insurance Corporation was guaranteed against loss.
-As of January 1, 2009, that limit was expanded to \$250,000.
+As of January 1, 2009, that limit was expanded to \$250,000 and on July 21, 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed into law making that level permanent.